-MAcc students who hold an undergraduate degree in Accounting may waive the Business Core Requirements and the Accounting Core Requirements.
+MAcc students who holds an undergraduate gree in Accounting may waive the Business Core Requirements and the Accounting Core Requirements.

-Waiver of these courses follows the guidelines defined under the Waiver of Core and Pre-Program Courses section page 3.
+Waiver of these courses follows the guidelines defined under the Waiver of Courses section.

 Note: Because Rider has earned AACSB Accounting accreditation, students who graduate with the MAcc degree, are deemed to have met educational requirements to sit for the CPA exam.
 However, students planning to take the exam should consider elective courses in Business Law (PMBA-8491) and Governmental Accounting (MAcc-658).